ptitSeb/gl4es/README.md

 Usage
 ----

-There are many environnement variable to control gl4es behavour, also usable at runtime using `glHint(...)`.
+There are many environment variable to control gl4es behavior, also usable at runtime using `glHint(...)`.

 See [here](USAGE.md) for all variables and what they do.